Hop-Constrained Metric Embeddings and their Applications: Introduction

 \section{Introduction}

 Low distortion metric embeddings provide a powerful algorithmic toolkit, with applications ranging from approximation/sublinear/online/distributed algorithms \cite{LLR95,AMS99Sketch,BCLLM18,KKMPT12} to machine learning \cite{GKK17}, biology \cite{HBKKW03}, and vision \cite{AS03}.
-The basic idea in order to solve a problem in a ``hard'' metric space $(X,d_X)$, is to embed the points $X$ into a ``simple'' metric space $(Y,d_Y)$ that preserves all pairwise distances up to small multiplicative factor.
-Then one solve the problem in $Y$, and ``pull-back'' the solution into $X$.
+A basic approach for solving a problem in a ``hard'' metric space $(X,d_X)$ is to embed the points $X$ into a ``simple'' metric space $(Y,d_Y)$ while preserving all pairwise distances up to small multiplicative factor.
+Then one solves the problem in $Y$, and pulls back the solution into $X$.